Tuesday, 19 June 2007

 To prepare our palates for dinner, we had pastis and rosé at the brasserie that we had visited before.
 Across the river and high above it we saw the ruins of a château, flying a brave red and yellow flag despite its decrepitude.
 This was the château of the bishops of Cavaillon, built on an earlier Roman oppidum.

-When the great Italian poet Petrarch came to live at Vaucluse (as it was then called – the name means “closed valley”), he was friendly with the bishop.
-Petrarch stayed in this secluded spot for fourteen years, writing his poems of love to Laura.
-Soon after he returned to Italy in 1351, the village was ransacked so brutally that it was abandoned by its inhabitants.
+When the great Italian poet Petrarch came to live in this secluded spot, which at the time was called Vaucluse (the name means “closed valley”), he stayed for fourteen years, writing his poems of love to Laura.
+Soon after he returned to Italy in 1351, the village was ransacked so brutally that it was temporarily abandoned by its inhabitants.

 The choice of a restaurant was difficult, as there were so many, but in the end we chose one that offered aïoli, a regional speciality of Provence.
 We had formed the impression that it was only available on Fridays, but if so, the rule did not apply in this tourist town.